 Get the latest info, updates and inside information from our popular student social media channels.
 Give them a follow and you’ll be the first to know what’s going on.

 This is usually number one on the list of worries new students have.
-It’s something we spend a lot of time making sure we can help you find your people, and settle in quickly.
+It’s something we spend a lot of time making sure we can help you with – finding your people, and settling in quickly.

 Whether you’re an elite sportsperson, a keen team player, or just someone who likes keeping fit or having fun with your friends, there’s something for everyone at University.

 For some of you, being fully responsible for your money can be quite daunting before you arrive.
-Read these student blogs to give you ideas, tips and reassurance about what to expect and how to manage your money.
+Check out our resources to help you stay on top of your finances and manage your money.

-If you’re an international student from outside the UK, we have a lot of infromation on arranging money for when you arrive and how to open a bank account in the UK.
+If you’re an international student from outside the UK, we have a lot of information on arranging money for when you arrive and how to open a bank account in the UK.

 With thousands of trees, green space and hidden places, it’s nice to get a feel of campus before you get here.
 There will be lots of time to explore during your first few weeks, but we’ve added a list below to give you an idea on what to expect, and help you get a feel of things before you arrive.